 Shopify 2014: A Year In Commerce

-“Shopify is a complete ecommerce solution that allows you to set up an online store to sell your goods.”
+“Shopify is a complete ecommerce solution where you set up an online store to sell your goods.”

 Google Ventures 2014: Year In Review

 “Google Ventures is the corporate venture capital investment arm of Google Inc. and provides seed, venture, and growth stage funding to technology companies.”